Vietnam Travel Guide

 Wear bags with thick and two straps

 Bag snatching in Vietnam can be a real threat.
-Try to use bags with double and thick straps in order to avoid problems.
+Try to use bags with double and thick straps to avoid problems.
 Be aware of your bag and try not to bring a lot of cash.
 Using backpacks is highly recommended.

 Cross the street slowly